Siddu0201/acadlix-free/readme.txt

 = How do I create a new course? =
 To create a new course, navigate to the Acadlix menu in your WordPress dashboard and click on 'Add New Course'.
 Fill in the necessary details and publish your course.

-= Can I issue certificates to students? =
-Yes, Acadlix allows you to create and issue certificates to students upon completion of courses.

 = Is Acadlix compatible with my theme? =
 Acadlix is designed to work with most WordPress themes.
 However, for the best experience, we recommend using a theme optimized for LMS.